First, there is conclusive research that constant, inadequate sleep puts you at risk of obesity and diabetes.

 Sleep deprivation has been linked to premature ageing, digestive disturbances, psychological problems, behavioural disturbances and a myriad of chronic diseases, which lowered immunity, insulin resistance, obesity, diabetes, heart disease and even cancer.

-Sleep is one of the most critical factors affecting a person’s health; In our modern technological age, time is at a premium.
+One of the most critical factors affecting a person’s health is sleep; In our modern technological age, time is at a premium.
 Nighttime used to be reserved for relaxation and sleep; however, people all over the world now work, travel, exercise and socialise during the night time hours.

 A good nights sleep allows the body to wake up fresh and invigorated, ready to face the coming day’s challenges.
 On the other hand, too little sleep results in daytime drowsiness, inability to concentrate, increased risk of accidents and reduced overall productivity and performance